-21. The private buildings and the PLA are responsible for the capital costs of their own lighting design, lighting equipment and control system as well as the recurrent costs of maintenance and electricity.
-Government's contribution to phase 1 of the Plan is at Enclosure 4.
-The capital cost for each of the government and public buildings was funded under block allocation Subhead 3101GX "Minor building works for items in Category D of the Public Works Programme".

-22. The proposed phase 2 of the Plan will not involve any tree removal or planting proposal.

-23. We estimate that the project will create about 55 jobs (30 for labourers and another 25 for professional/technical staff) providing a total employment of 600 man-months.
+- 22. The private buildings and the PLA are responsible for the capital costs of their own lighting design, lighting equipment and control system as well as the recurrent costs of maintenance and electricity.
+Government's contribution to phase 1 of the Plan is at Enclosure 5.
+The capital cost for each of the government and public buildings was funded under block allocation Subhead 3101GX "Minor building works for items in Category D of the Public Works Programme". - 23.
+We upgraded 398RO to Category B in May 2004. - 24.
+The proposed phase 2 of the Plan will not involve any tree removal or planting proposal. - 25.
+We estimate that the project will create about 55 jobs (30 for labourers and another 25 for professional/technical staff) providing a total employment of 600 man-months.